 Sunflowers (Helianthus spp., Asteraceae) are a dominant flower across the plains of North America and the primary food resource for at least 31 species of bee (Hurd et al. 1980), including many long-horned bees, members of the solitary bee genus Melissodes.
 The prairie sunflower, Helianthus petiolaris, is especially abundant in sandy disturbed soils found throughout urban and rural environments (Heiser 1947; Hurd et al. 1980) and along roadsides on the plains of Colorado, where densities of plants can be as high as four plants per meter (Ntransects = 32, mean ± SE = 22 ± 8.96 plants/ 50 m, Schwantes, unpub. data).
 Each plant has multiple flowers borne on a highly branched stem.
 In Colorado, Melissodes agilis (Cresson) is one of the most frequent visitors to H. petiolaris and in the height of summer, females can be found collecting both nectar and pollen to provision offspring with while males forage for nectar and occur at even higher densities while patrolling for potential mates (A. Carper personal observation).
 Moreover, M. agilis is a reported oligolege of Helianthus (LaBerge 1961) with specialized morphology and behaviors to collect pollen (Cane 2017; Parker et al. 1981).
 Other species of Melissodes also frequently visit H. petiolaris in Colorado, including M. coreopsis (Robertson), M. communis (Cresson), and M. comptoides (Robertson), though determinations to species in the field or even by photo are rarely possible.

 In addition to bees, the flowers of H. petiolaris in CO are also frequently occupied by the jagged ambush bug, Phymata americana, which can be easily observed on the discs of flowers (Fig. 1).
-Ambush bugs are common, occurring on roughly 40% of flowering plants in August and September, with an average density of 0.08 ± 0.03 ambush bugs per flower head (Ntransects = 32).
+Ambush bugs are common, occurring on roughly 40% of flowering plants in August and September, with predators on approximately 1 in 10 blooms (average density of 0.08 ± 0.03 ambush bugs per flower head, Ntransects = 32).
 They are cryptic predators, preferentially occupying yellow flowers (Greco and Kevan 1994), which match their bright yellow color; are capable of capturing prey many times their own size; and have been reported preying on at least18 different species of bees (Balduf 1943; Elliott and Elliott 1994; Mason 1977).
 Moreover, ambush bugs also consume nectar from the flowers on which they hunt, allowing them to survive longer periods of time without prey (Yong 2003), and enabling them to be very effective sit-and-wait predators.

 Experimental Design

 We conducted this experiment and all observations in a common garden of Helianthus petiolaris at the University of Colorado’s 30th Street greenhouse (Boulder, Colorado, USA).
 Plants were grown from seeds collected from wild plants growing in 32 sites across eastern Colorado during September of 2013.
 Seeds from all sites were mixed before storage to reduce any impacts of local phenotypes.
-In March of 2014, seeds were germinated in petri dishes and then planted in groups of five seedlings into 10cm x 10cm pots in the greenhouse.
+In March of 2014, seeds were germinated in petri dishes and then planted in groups of five seedlings into 10cm x 10cm pots in the Ramaley Biology Building greenhouse.
 In May, individual sunflowers were transplanted into outdoor flowerbeds, spaced 60 cm apart to mimic natural plant densities, and watered regularly throughout the summer.
-Plants bloomed for two weeks prior to experimental trials to insure they were attractive to local bees and continued to bloom several weeks after the trials ended.
+Plants bloomed for two weeks prior to experimental trials to ensure they were attractive to local bees and continued to bloom several weeks after the trials ended.
 Before the experiments took place, no predators were observed on any experimental plants.